SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 At this point you should have a new file `bookshop.db` in the project folder.

-Note: There is no hard requirement to name the SQLite database file `bookshop.db` here - it is just done for neatness and consistency.

 :point_right: Have a look inside it with the `sqlite3` command line utility; use the `.tables` command to see what has been created:

 ```sh